roll/goodread/README.md

 - run tests/examples inside you markdown documentation and validate it
 - support for Python, JavaScript, Ruby and PHP code blocks
-- support for assertions using comments syntax
+- support for assertions using native comments syntax
 - integration with hackmd.io and other editors

 ---